ELEVATE-Project/project-service/documentation/3.4.0/setup/docker/stand-alone/ubuntu/README.md

 </div>
 </br>

-# Docker Setup - Stand Alone
+# Docker Setup Project Service - Stand Alone

-## Dockerized Services & Dependencies

 Expectation: By diligently following the outlined steps, you will successfully establish a fully operational Project application setup, including both the portal and backend services.

 ## Prerequisites

 To set up the Project application, ensure you have Docker and Docker Compose installed on your system.
-For Ubuntu users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
-To install and use Nodejs in Ubuntu machine, you can follow instructions here: [How To Install Nodejs in Ubuntu](https://nodejs.org/en/download/package-manager).
+For Linux users, detailed installation instructions for both can be found in the documentation here: [How To Install and Use Docker Compose on Linux](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).
+To install and use Nodejs in Linux machine, you can follow instructions here: [How To Install Nodejs in Linux](https://nodejs.org/en/download/package-manager).

 ## Installation